Malaysia's 2021 budget passed at third reading in parliament

 Mr Muhyiddin came into power in March after leading Parti Pribumi Bersatu Malaysia (Bersatu) out of the Pakatan Harapan (PH) government, triggering its collapse and Dr Mahathir Mohamad's resignation as Malaysia's seventh prime minister.

-He has since been faced with maintaining a fragile balance of power with allies such as former ruling party United Malays National Organisation.
+He has since been faced with maintaining a fragile balance of power with allies such as former ruling party UMNO.

 The passage of Mr Muhyiddin’s first budget as prime minister has been a contentious one, as his administration faced fire from both sides of the political aisle.